Home Learning Resources:

 Only one adult is permitted to bring or collect their child, as this will minimise the number of people on the playground at the same time.
 If you have younger siblings we understand that they may need to accompany you to school, however please keep these close to you at all times.
 The one-way system will still be in place on the playground.
 For all classes, except years 3 & 4, please enter the site through the front gate on Mansfield Road and exit through the back gate.

 Unfortunately, teachers will not be available to answer any face to face queries at the start or the end of the day.
-If you need to pass messages on to teachers, please contact them through Class Dojo or by phoning/emailing the school office.
-The office will not be open for any face to face enquiries, however, there will be a drop box in reception which you will be able to use for submitting queries to the office staff.
+If you need to pass messages on to teachers, please contact them by phoning/emailing the school office.
+The office will not be open for any face to face enquiries, but there will be a drop box in reception which you will be able to use for submitting queries to the office staff.

 Collecting for Appointments